ysennoun/smart-agriculture-with-k8s/README.md

 Raspberry Pi is used as smart device.
 The architecture image above shows how this device retrieves code within a docker image in order to compute data and sent it to the platform.

-To configure Raspberry pi, first run the following command to create a service account to let device to access to Google Docker Registry.
+To configure Raspberry Pi, first run the following command to create a service account to let device to access to Google Docker Registry.
 The role associated to this service account has only read policy on this registry.

     ./deploy/deployer.sh create-device-service-account-and-roles